 One case history, published in a British medical journal, described a woman whose hair loss was dramatically reduced after she took ashwagandha for a couple months.
 It also improved a combination of her underlying health conditions, including disturbances in thyroid, cortisol, insulin, and other hormones.
 While the herb isn’t usually viewed as a hair-loss remedy, this lady’s experience illustrates how restoring balance can have surprising side benefits.

 Ashwagandha powder mixed with milk and honey is a traditional Ayurvedic remedy, taken before bedtime to enhance sleep.
 It also enhances the immune system.

 What Is Ashwagandha Used For?

-Ashwagandha’s history traces back about 6,000 years, with a wide range of applications.
+Ashwagandha’s stress-relieving history traces back about 6,000 years.
 Overall, it has been viewed as a tonic that promotes a youthful physical and mental state in adults, while helping children grow strong.
 Through the ages, it has been used for:

 - Resilience to stress